-Ellen tells him, Gerard says, “I never thought to taste such splendor, magnificent libation dear girl,” he sips again, holds it on his tongue and inhales, “drink of the Goddesses.”
+Ellen tells him, Gerard says, “I never thought to taste such splendor, magnificent libation dear girl,” he sips again, holds it on his tongue and inhales, “nectar of the Goddesses.”

 Katja, “Ellen ees always search eenternet for best, like her bourbon.
 She knows wines, and the people at Martin’s make also good recommend.”

 Ellen, “They sure do, and they know I know and that I buy top of the top.
-Mani and I get real good service over there.
-Helps when you spend a grand or two every trip.”
+Mani and I get real good service over there.”

 Gerard smiles, “I should think so.
 On another subject, have you any travel plans?”